About the course

 We have been highly praised by Ofsted for our approach to trainee workload, keeping our requirements concise yet effective.

 Applicants who meet the entry requirements will be invited to interview at Ripley St Thomas CE Academy in Lancaster.
 The interview process takes half a day and includes a written task, subject knowledge audit, short teaching task and panel interview.
+A good standard of functional English and Mathematics skills is required of all trainees by the end of the programme and these will be assessed at interview.

 You will be interviewed by the Programme Leader, mentors from across our partner schools and a teacher from your subject.
 Pupils will be involved in the teaching task.